DevTRUCKer/Essential-Dynamic-Library/README.md

 EDL is just a helper extension for GMS2.

+For windows platform only.

+It can work for any GMS version but not the legacy one because i didn't test it.

 It's very useful for working outside the sandbox... it was fun making this extension!

 Every function in this library is very easy to use.